rpscodes/3scale-gitops/README.md

 ![](images/3scale-operator.png)
 - Follow the 3scale installation section in this guide to install 3scale using APIManager CR (https://rpscodes.github.io/OpenShift-Service-Mesh-and-3scale-API-Management-Integration/rhs-openshift-starter-guides/4/02-3scale-installation.html?&CLUSTER_WILDCARD_URL=)

+- Fork this repository (Make sure you fork all the branches and not just the main branch)

 ## Install RH OpenShift GitOps
 Install Red Hat OpenShift GitOps operator from the OperatorHub in the OCP webconsole